 - Ecology – Wild garlic is a bulbous perennial that reproduces through bulbs and seeds.
 It can take as much as 4 years for plants to reach reproductive maturity.
 Vegetative self-propagation can be responsible for as much as 50% of its reproduction, though reproductive strategies appear to vary significantly between localised populations.
 It is used as an ancient woodland indicator species (which is not to say that its presence alone indicates that a woodland is ancient).
 Each plant has both male and female organs.
 The flowers are pollinated by bees, moths, hoverflies, beetles and other flying insects.
 Wild garlic is the primary larval host plant for a specialised hoverfly, ramsons hoverfly (Portevinia maculata), which tunnel through and overwinter in the bulbs.

 - Sustainable Harvesting – Although wild garlic can seem endlessly abundant where it is well established, don’t forget that other species have evolved to rely on that abundance.
-Although cut wild garlic will grow back, repeated cutting year-on-year will weaken and eventually reduce once dense colonies.
-Spend time getting to know your local patch, and spread your picking around within a season, and from year-to-year, never stripping large areas, but thinning abundance.
+Although cut wild garlic will grow back the following year, repeated cutting year-on-year will weaken and eventually reduce once dense colonies.
+Spend time getting to know your local patch, and spread your picking around different locations within a season, and from year-to-year, never stripping large areas, but thinning abundance.
 Resist the temptation to grasp a whole clump and hack it off at the base, instead hand-picking a few leaves from each clump, or cutting a section of a clump.
 Gather from the middle rather than the edges of colonies.
 Consider that other foragers may be visiting too, and try to develop a sensitivity for which locations are being hit hard.
 Don’t uproot them for food – the bulb isn’t great eating anyway.
 Give something back, and promote new colonies, by dividing a few plants (bulbs intact) from thriving colonies and introducing them to other suitable habitats.
 If you are gathering the green seed pods, leave plenty to mature on the plant and return when they are black and ready to fall to spread some further afield (they aren’t reproductively viable at the green stage).
 If you think wild garlic might be on the retreat in your locale, consider seeking out wild leeks instead.
 Few-flowered leek and three-cornered leek are both problematic non-native invasives in the UK, so you needn’t worry about taking too many, provided you don’t introduce them to new locations.

 - Know Your Onions – An Introduction to the Allium/Onion Family for Foragers